Capital Gains Tax For Non-residents

-Historically, landlords with rental properties who are non-resident for tax purposes and who have sold properties are exempt from capital gains so long as the seller has been non-resident for at least five years.
-This exemption ceases as from 6th April 2015.
+Historically, landlords with rental properties who are non-resident for tax purposes and who have sold properties are exempt from capital gains so long as the disposal takes place during a period of at least five years throughout which the seller is non-resident.
+This exemption ceased as from 6th April 2015.
 Non-residents become liable for capital gains tax, although not necessarily the full tax.

 Attached is a series of questions and answers from H M Revenue and Customs giving details of the new regime applicable to non-residents.